RahulSDeshpande/tyriar.github.io/_posts/2014-03-14-enabling-the-new-and-improved-shares-on-google-plus.md

 preview     : /images/2014/03/14/rich-share.png
 socialimage : /images/2014/03/14/google-plus.png
 primarytag  : SEO
-intro       : So Google+ dropped an update on us over the last day which allows full-sized image previews and descriptions for page shares!
+intro       : So Google+ dropped an update on us yesterday which allows full-sized image previews and descriptions for page shares!
 No longer will you have to share images and include a link to get more presence on Google+ feeds.
 This article will tell you how to get them up on your site!
 ---

 ## What's new?